ENDANGERED ENDEMICS OF THE SOUTHWEST

 Day 11

-Return to Perth for a final evening reflecting on the southwest’s natural treasures.
+Return to Perth for a final evening and dinner together.

 Day 12